 Bad, thin, or no credit can make it harder to get approved for auto financing.
-Even when working with subprime lenders who are willing to approve people with less than perfect credit, sometimes consumers still can't get the green light.
+Even when working with subprime lenders who are willing to approve people with less-than-perfect credit, sometimes consumers still can't get the green light.
 In these scenarios, it's likely that a cosigner can increase a borrower's chances of being approved.
 But there are pros and cons of having a cosigner on a bad credit auto loan.

 What is a Cosigner?

+Enlisting a cosigner can increase your chances of getting approved for vehicle financing.
 A cosigner is a person with good or great credit who signs a loan alongside a primary borrower.
 By signing the loan alongside them, the cosigner agrees to take on the legal responsibilities that come with a loan.

 This means that the loan will show up on the cosigner's credit reports and that they will be responsible for paying it back in the event the primary borrower misses payments or defaults on the loan.